Decoding admissions to India’s top Liberal Arts universities

 Interviews are a very important part of almost all liberal arts admissions processes.
 This is your platform to sell yourself to the university, highlight your unique strengths and credentials.

-So identify 2-3 key aspects of your profile that you wish to highlight and prepare to confidently present these at the first available opportunity.
 Always back up your answers with evidence from your life like instead of simply saying, “I am passionate about music,” say “I Love music and this is why I set up a fusion music band with my school friends.
 We have now performed in several school events and 2 private events.”

 Before the interview, go through the university’s website, explore clubs or special initiatives in areas of your interest.
 Review you application and essays as interviews will always pick up cues from information in the application.

-Dress well, be confident, don’t meander in your conversations and look at the interviewer while talking.
+Dress well, be confident, don’t meander in your conversations, and look at the interviewer while talking.
 Even online.

-So, you are all set.
-A final tip is to choose which round you want to apply to in keeping with your preparation levels.
-Most universities do not allow uou to apply twice in the same year, so use your chance well, when you have spent time preparaing for the test, writing insightful essays and preparing to present yourself strongly in an interview!
+Most universities do not allow you to apply twice in the same year, so use your chance well, when you have spent time preparing for the test, writing insightful essays, and preparing to present yourself strongly in an interview!

 All the best!